tlswg/tls12-frozen/draft-rsalz-tls-tls12-frozen.md

 added without defining a new protocol.
 This document specifies that TLS 1.2 is frozen: no new algorithms or extensions will be approved.

-(TODO Nimrod: I'd consider stating the reasons the WG is heading in this direction:
+The reasons for freezing TLS 1.2 are as follows:

-1. We have limited resources, and don't want to spend them on TLS 1.2.
+1. Specifying and deploying new extension points requires resources, both in WG discussions and in deployment efforts.
+These resources are better spent on TLS 1.3.

-2. We want to encourage TLS 1.3 deployment.
+2. For deployments that require recent extension points, it is best to deploy TLS 1.3.
+This not only allows using these extension points, but also improves security and efficiency in general.
+(On the other hand, continuing to extend TLS 1.2 would have created a slight incentive to avoid upgrading to TLS 1.3.)

-3. We want to be clear that this version will eventually be deprecated, and want to prepare the ground for an easy deprecation effort.
+3. TLS 1.2 will eventually be deprecated.
+Experience shows that deprecating cryptographic primitives and protocols can be laborious and require a long timeline (cite David Benjamin's RWC talk, Ryan Sleevi's SHA1 history).
-Please let me know if you'd like me to write that?)
+Among other advantages, the decision to freeze TLS 1.2 clearly communicates to vendors and operators that they should upgrade to TLS 1.3, and hopefully this will allow for an easier deprecation story when TLS 1.2 is eventually deprecated.

-Further TLS 1.3 use is widespread, and new protocols should require and assume its existence.
+Further, TLS 1.3 use is widespread, and new protocols should require and assume its existence.

 # Conventions and Definitions